-5 Mandatory Homework Assignments (5 x 2%) .0% Mid Term (possibly Online) Test (Week 3) (or make up 6-page legal memorandum) 30% 2 Multiple Choice Online Quizzes (Week 3 and Week 7 of class) (2 x 10%)20 0% Final (possibly Online) Exam (June 17-19)4 0% TOTAL10 00%
+5 Mandatory Homework Assignments (5 x 4%) .20% Mid Term (Online) Test (Week 3) (or make up 6-page legal memorandum) .30% 2 Multiple Choice Online Quizzes (Week 3 and Week 7 of class) (2 x 10%) .20% Final Online Exam (June 23-25) .30% TOTAL .100%

-A 2-hour mid-term test will be held during Week 3, probably on the Friday evening or during the day Saturday (May 22-23) to accommodate people's work schedules.
-It may be a 'take home' Online exam, meaning you will type the exam on a computer with Internet connection and upload your answers by the designated time.
-This will be decided during the term.
+A 3-hour mid-term test will be held during Week 3, probably during the day Saturday May 29 to accommodate people's work schedules.
+It will be a 'take home' Online exam, meaning you will type the exam on a computer with Internet connection and upload your answers by the designated time.
+This date will be confirmed during the term.

-The 3-hour final exam will be held during the York S1 exam period (June 17-19) and may be a 'take home' online exam, meaning you will type the exam on a computer with Internet connection and upload your answers by the designated time.
+The 3-hour final exam will also be held during the York S1 exam period (June 23-25) and will also be a 'take home' Online exam, meaning you will type the exam on a computer with Internet connection and upload your answers by the designated time.
 It will likely be held in the evening of one of those days to accommodate people's work schedules but that is up to the School.